rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

 There are several ways to obtain a running instance of JMeter, listed from easiest to most difficult:

-A) You don't need a local machine at all if you run JMeter using a cloud service such as at
+A) You don't need a local machine if you run JMeter within a cloud service such as at
    <a href="#Blazemeter">Blazemeter.com</a> or
    <a target="_blank" href="https://www.flood.io/">Flood.io</a>